sjp38/linux/Documentation/vm/damon/faq.rst

 =============================================================

-Because there are several ways for the DAMON-based optimizations, we wrote a separate document, :doc:`guide`.
+Because there are several ways for the DAMON-based optimizations, we wrote a separate document, :doc:`/admin-guide/mm/damon/guide`.
 Please refer to that.

 Does DAMON support virtual memory only?